Covering the “G” in ESG with Our Emerging Markets ex-State-Owned Strategy

 Performance of SOEs vs. Non-SOEs in Emerging Markets

-The data shows us that over this period there was a cumulative difference of more than 60 percentage points between the performance of non-SOEs and SOEs, while also exhibiting lower volatility.
-Focusing on the most recent calendar year, we can see how non-SOEs outperformed and contributed 85% of the MSCI EM Index’s return despite having a 75% weight.
+The data shows us that over this period there was a cumulative difference of close to 50 percentage points between the performance of non-SOEs and SOEs, while also exhibiting lower volatility.
+Focusing on the period starting in August of 2014, we can see how non-SOEs have outperformed and contributed almost 100% of the MSCI EM Index’s return despite having a 75% weight.

 Another area of consideration has to do with fundamentals.
 If, in fact, SOEs are managed in ways that do not favor shareholders’ interests, this should show up in “lower quality” or “less efficient” fundamental metrics.
-Using ROE as a quality proxy, we can see how non-SOEs had a distinct advantage over this time period, with the difference relative to SOEs widening in the most recent periods.
+Using ROE as a quality proxy, we can see how non-SOEs had a distinct advantage over this time period.